yurii-github/my-library/README.md

 <h3>Edit Books</h3>
 You can edit book at frontpage excel sheet.
-If you enabled sync, app will require write permissions on your books to rename them accordinly to your book name format (supported tags are limited to what you see in defaults).
+If you enabled sync, app will require write permissions on your books to rename them accordinly to your book name format (supported tags are limited to {year}, {title}, {publisher}, {author}, {isbn13}, {ext}).
 Don't forget, that during import app doesn't recognize extension, it adds whole import name into title, so you have to add extension manually to rename file properly.
+NOTE!
+If you change book name format it will not rename all books!
+App will apply new format only to newly renamed books by you

 <h3>Remove Book</h3>
 To remove book from lib just click trash icon near book.